 More and more people are building year-round or second homes on Lake George.
-They often bring their idea of a conventional yard with them, leading to a grass lawn down to the lake shore.
+They often bring their concept of yard care from communities not in the Lake George watershed, leading to a lawn that extends all the way down to the lake shore.
 Problems with bringing traditional lawns to the lake shore can include:

-A well landscaped yard adds value to your property and can also benefit Lake George’s water quality and overall health.
-The benefits of buffers include:
+A well landscaped yard adds value to your property, and vegetative buffers are included in that landscaping.
+Shoreline buffers can also benefit Lake George’s water quality and overall health, because buffers:

-A vegetative buffer, or buffer zone, is a strip of natural vegetation along the shoreline of a lake or waterbody.
-Ideally, the vegetation should cover at least 50 - 75% of the property’s lake frontage.
-By restoring the shoreline with native plants, you restore the ecological functions of the lake shore.
+A shoreline buffer, aka vegetative buffer, or buffer zone, is a strip of natural vegetation along the shoreline of a lake or waterbody.
+Ideally, the vegetation should cover at least 50 – 75% of the property’s lake frontage.
+By restoring the shoreline with native plants, you restore the ecological functions of the lake shore and protect .

 Use the natural landscape as your guide

 Let trees form a canopy, with shrubs, flowers, and ground cover underneath, creating multiple layers — just like in nature.
 If your trees are bigger than you want, stick with lower shrubs and flowers.
 Do what works for you — any plants are better than grass all the way down to the Lake.

 Right Plant.
 Right Place.